ProchaLu/dynamic-form-builder/README.md

 ### State Management Evolution

 The application started with a simpler state management approach using `useState` hooks, but evolved to use the Context API as the application grew.
-This evolution demonstrates important lessons in React application architecture:

 #### Initial Approach (useState)